-In this post, I’m sharing 30 different ways to pipe with star tips for beautiful cakes and desserts.
-Use the piping techniques for buttercream, whipped cream, or any other stiff frosting you like.
+Use the piping techniques for buttercream, whipped cream, or any other stiff frosting you like!

-Hope they'll give you some inspiration for your next project. !
+I hope they'll give you some inspiration for your next project!

 📌 The Star Tips I Used